-To ensure that its remuneration packages are competitive, the Company regularly reviews salary levels and benefits packages based on market data provided by independent and credible remuneration consultants who conduct surveys on comparative groups in the financial sector.
-The determination of the Company's variable compensation pool is fully discretionary and factors taken into consideration include financial and non-financial metrics such as the Company's performance, audit ratings, risk indicators and compliance issues, market condition and competitive market practices.
+To ensure that its remuneration packages are competitive, the Company regularly reviews salary levels and benefits packages based on market data provided by recognised consultants who conduct surveys on comparative groups in the financial sector.
+The determination of the Company's variable compensation pool is fully discretionary and the factors taken into consideration include financial and non-financial metrics such as the Company's performance, risk indicators and compliance issues, market condition and competitive market practices.